Havok (character): X-Factor

 Havok and Wolfsbane were soon brought back from Genosha by Professor X and Cyclops as they wanted him to become the leader of the new government-sponsored X-Factor.
 He reunited with Polaris and Havok led the team effectively for quite some time.
 He dealt with the unwilling, unwitting affections of Wolfsbane, the physical problems of Strong Guy and various public relations disasters, such as the destruction of the Washington Monument.
 Much of the team's bad image was orchestrated by Mister Sinister, his Nasty Boys and a mutant senator who could cause bad luck.
 He dealt physically with Random and personally, as they clashed for various reasons.
 He grew in new directions as a leader, once seemingly drinking poison in an effort to buck up the spirits of Strong Guy, who had been poisoned.
-(What Alex drank had been water).
+However, he is revealed to have simply drank water.

 Havok and X-Factor were called on to subvert a civil war aggravated by the Pantheon.
 In this instance, Alex physically challenged the Hulk.
 He soaked up the various energies that fuel Hulk and used them to bolster his plasma blasts, thereby gaining an advantage.
 It was the second time Havok had beaten the Hulk.

 During this time, Havok's team participated in the events of the Infinity War and the Infinity Crusade.
 Alex and Strong Guy participated the most in far reaching, reality altering cosmic battles.

 Multiple Man had contracted the Legacy Virus in Genosha and later chose to undergo a seemingly mystical healing effort.
 Despite the procedure's previous success with Wolfsbane, curing her of her unnatural love for Alex, Multiple Man perished.
 This hit Havok hard, as he felt responsible since Madrox was under his command.
-He left the team for Hawaii, where he and Polaris enjoyed a romantic honeymoon until Malice, Mr. Sinister and The Nasty Boys showed up.
+He left the team for Hawaii, where he and Polaris enjoyed a romantic honeymoon until Malice, Mister Sinister, and The Nasty Boys showed up.
 Reinforcements helped Havok and Polaris survive the villains.
 Shortly afterward, Strong Guy suffered a heart attack and ended up in stasis, and Wolfsbane left to be with her foster mother.

 After the Age of Apocalypse event, Havok accidentally destroyed a dam and was forced back into his old containment suit.
 After new members Wild Child, Shard and Mystique were introduced to the team, Havok fought Random and was captured by the Dark Beast.
 He was brainwashed into serving Dark Beast and Onslaught.
 He broke free of the brainwashing, but used it as an opportunity to infiltrate the enemy and recreated a version of the Brotherhood of Mutants.
 He succeeded in defeating Dark Beast and attempted to mend fences with his former X-Factor teammates, specifically Polaris and Multiple Man (the man who had died had been a Madrox duplicate).

 While Havok was attempting to reform X-Factor, one of his time-traveling team members, Greystone, created an experimental time travel device to return him to the future.
 It exploded in mid-air, seemingly killing Havok and Greystone in front of their teammates.